 Potted Dwarf Citrus Trees

 After researching about growing citrus trees, I found out they make dwarf citrus plants that can be grown in pots.
 I had no idea!
 Where have I been?

 Potted Dwarf Citrus Trees are perfect for me because I have a large sunroom with lots of windows.
 I was so excited about dwarf citrus trees, but I had a problem.
 Citrus trees could not be found for sale in Arkansas in November.
 Citrus trees are not real common in my area.
-This has been particularly true in November when I found out they made dwarf citrus trees wanted one so bad.
+Finding citrus trees in November was tough when I found out they made dwarf citrus trees and wanted one so bad.
 Therefore, I could not find any for sale.